KillingVectorField/ZhixuanShao.github.io/index.md

 * **AppLovin**, Summer 2022
   + Hyperparameter tuning on bidder models (offline experiments and A/B testing)
 * **Pinterest**, Summer 2023
-  + Offline and online experiment with [DHEN](https://arxiv.org/abs/2203.11014) architecture on ads conversion models
+  + Offline and online experiment with [a new architecture](https://arxiv.org/abs/2203.11014) on ads conversion models

 ## Honors
 * **Excellent Research Award**, Peking University, Oct 2018